 The SG is responsible for:

-- setting the overall direction on all clinical matters relating to the practice of medicine within the military
+- setting the overall direction on all clinical matters relating the practice of medicine within the military

 - setting and auditing the professional performance of all medical personnel